Installing Optimize on Next.js

 window.optimize.queue.push(() => {

-}, [pathName]);
+}, [pathName])

-return <div data-optimize="shadow-container"></div>;
+return <div data-optimize="shadow-container"></div>

 }

-Next.js with Page Router
+Next.js with Pages Router

 const init = (config = {}) => {